cesarsicas/salary-android/README.md

   - Android
   - Kotlin
   - JUnit
+  - Mockito

-** Created for study purposes, if you like, you can follow me on Twitter @cesarsicas**
+**Created for study purposes, if you like it, you can follow me on Twitter @cesarsicas**

 # (Português) Calculadora de Salário Líquido